 The report said Libyan rebels then stormed the house, but Gaddafi had already left.
 It said there was some unidentified proof that Gaddafi had been there.

 Britain previously provided a small number of military advisers — thought to be around 12 — to help organize Libya's rebel forces.
 France and Italy also sent similar troops to assist the anti-Gaddafi forces with training and logistics.

 A Western diplomat, who spoke on condition of anonymity, said special forces from some Nato nations — operating outside the alliance's command structure — may now be engaged in the hunt for Gaddafi.

 US aircraft accounted for most of the more than 20,200 sorties flown by Nato aircraft in the five-month war in Libya.
 The largest proportion were flights by American aerial tankers refueling allied strike planes, as well as AWACS and other surveillance aircraft.

-In Brussels, a Nato spokeswoman declined to comment Thursday, saying only that the alliance does not discuss intelligence matters.
+In Brussels, a Nato spokeswoman declined to comment, saying only that the alliance does not discuss intelligence matters.
 "Nato does not target specific individuals," spokeswoman Oana Lungescu said.

 Asked about the concentration of airstrikes around Tripoli overnight, she said the situation in Libya remains dynamic and Nato continues to monitor it closely.

 "There are still threats and attacks across the country," she said.
 "We continue to strike whenever and wherever necessary to complete our mission."